HOME

 Dr. John Rook is the founding director of the Canadian Poverty Institute and currently serves as Managing Director (Calgary) and Director of Strategic Initiatives for The Mustard Seed.
 Formerly President & CEO of the Calgary Homeless Foundation and CEO of the Salvation Army Community Services (Calgary), he has also taught at McMaster Divinity College and is adjunct faculty in Social Work at the University of Calgary.
 From 2007–2011, he chaired the National Council of Welfare and later served on the Alberta Interagency Council on Homelessness.
 Holding degrees in Sacred Literature, Psychology, Divinity, and a Doctorate of Philosophy from Oxford University, Dr. Rook has authored over 20 peer-reviewed publications and the children’s book Where is My Home?, and has been recognized with the Rotary Club Integrity Award, the City of Burlington Service Award, and the Queen Elizabeth II Diamond Jubilee Medal.

-Senior Researcher, Technical Research and Education Cindy Moran placeholder headshot
+BC Housing Senior Researcher Cindy Moran placeholder headshot

 Cindy Moran